Emerald Ash Borer

 Where Has Emerald Ash Borer Been Found In New Jersey?

-As of July 2017, emerald ash borer has been positively identified in New Jersey in Bergen, Burlington, Essex, Hudson, Hunterdon, Mercer, Middlesex, Monmouth, Somerset and Warren counties, although it's probably present across the entire state.
+As of March 2019, emerald ash borer has been positively identified in New Jersey in Bergen, Burlington, Camden, Essex, Hudson, Hunterdon, Mercer, Middlesex, Monmouth, Morris, Passaic, Somerset, Sussex and Warren counties, although it's probably present across the entire state.

 Typically in the third year after infestation, the tree will exhibit significant dieback.
 At that point, treatment options will not be effective.
 By the end of the 4th year, the tree will likely be dead.